 How to convert MXF files with FFmpeg?

-Apart from our sample application from Fastvideo SDK which is intended for MXF encoding or decoding on GPU, we've also implemented a solution for FFmpeg to be able to convert and to transcode MXF files or streams with FFmpeg.
+Apart from our sample application from Fastvideo SDK which is intended for MXF encoding or decoding on GPU, we've also implemented a solution for FFmpeg to be able to convert and to transcode MXF (J2K) files or streams with FFmpeg.

-In general, if we need to convert MXF files with FFmpeg, we have to create a codec which is capable of JPEG2000 decoding and to compile FFmpeg with source codes of that codec.
-Most of users at the moment are doing JPEG2000 decoding at FFmpeg is done via OpenJPEG library, which is sofisticated, but quite slow, because J2K algorithm is complicated and CPU-based processing just can't give good performance even at multithreading, and this is vitally important for realtime applications.
+In general, if we need to convert MXF files with FFmpeg, we have to create a codec which is capable of JPEG2000 decoding and to build FFmpeg with source codes of that codec.
+Most of users at the moment are doing JPEG2000 decoding at FFmpeg via OpenJPEG library, which is sofisticated, but very slow, because J2K algorithm is very complicated and CPU-based processing just can't give good performance even at multithreading, and this is vitally important for realtime applications.

 Slow performance of FFmpeg with OpenJPEG was the reason why we've implemented FFmpeg J2K codec for MXF encoding or decoding on CUDA.
 That solution is fully based on our JPEG2000 codec from Fastvideo SDK and here you can see the benchmarks or J2K decoding on GPU.